angrybacon/doomsday-wiki/markdown/articles/2022/01/22/zero-respect.md

 You will notice through the guide I often do not take out :card[Con], :card[DA], :card[IU], :card[LED] and I almost always leave in 2 cycler effects.
-This is because I like having the options to access the instant win Deep Analysis pile, fast :card[BS] piles and resilient Ideas Unbound piles.
+This is because I like having the options to access the instant win Deep Analysis pile, fast :card[Bs] piles and resilient Ideas Unbound piles.
 Even if they seem poor in a matchup, simply having them available to you I think is important because they grant you the most flexibility post Doomsday to tailor the pile to your needs.
 In all likelihood I should probably cut some number of them more often